odkr/sucgi/docs/install.md

 M4 -- generates --> makefile
 ```

-If you change the **makefile**'s defaults by defining Make macros on the
+If you override the **makefile**'s defaults by defining Make macros on the
-command line when you install suCGI, you *must* define the same macros with
+command line when you install suCGI, then you *must* define the same macros
-the same values when you call `make uninstall`!
+with the same values when you call `make uninstall`!

 M4 macros are used by *configure*.
-They need, and can, only be defined
+They only need to, and only can,
-if the **makefile** and **compat.h** are created without *configure*
+be given on the command line if the **makefile** and **compat.h** are
+created by calling M4 directly, rather than via  *configure*
 (see "Creating a configuration without *configure*" in [build.md]).

 ### Directory prefix (path)